What is Japan’s FSA?

 - Strategy Development and Management Bureau: Responsible for devising policy strategy, conducting administrative duties and inspecting financial institutions.

-- Policy and Markets Bureau: Responsible for improving the FSA’s market policy and for establishing a comprehensive legal framework to manage the emergence of fintech.
+- Policy and Markets Bureau: Responsible for improving Japan’s FSA market policy and for establishing a comprehensive legal framework to manage the emergence of fintech.

 - Supervision Bureau: Responsible for the ongoing oversight of financial institutions on a day-to-day basis.